wely/DevCamp/HOL/java/01-developer-environment/README.md

     mvn clean package
     ```

     Also Eclipse Mars is installed in `C:\Program Files\Eclipse Foundation\4.5.1\eclipse`.

-    If you would like to download a newer version (eg. Neon), Eclipse is available here:
+    If you would like to download a newer version (e.g. [Neon](https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3) - be careful to not upgrade to versions newer than Neon since they no longer support gradle), Eclipse is available here:

     [http://www.eclipse.org/downloads/]()